-- District-Specific Approach: The design guidelines will be prepared with photographs of existing character within the community and the specific historic district.
+District-Specific Approach: The design guidelines were prepared with photographs of existing character within the community and the specific historic district.

-- Sustainability: Throughout the country historic preservation is increasingly intertwined with a community’s overall approach to “Green” and sustainability practices.
+Sustainability: Throughout the country historic preservation is increasingly intertwined with a community’s overall approach to “Green” and sustainability practices.
 Those working in rehabilitation have always been aware of the inherent energy and materials conservation that historic preservation provides.
-The design guidelines will place an emphasis on the connection between historic building rehabilitation and sustainability.
-The guidelines will promote the inclusion of “green” building materials that meet historic preservation guidelines and “best practices”.
+The design guidelines place an emphasis on the connection between historic building rehabilitation and sustainability promote the inclusion of “green” building materials that meet historic preservation guidelines and best practices.

-- Innovation: The guidelines will examine the potential for innovative designs within the historic district.
-This effort will include a discussion of different approaches of infill such as “contemporary”, “replica”, and “replica-like”.
+Innovation: The guidelines examine the potential for innovative designs within the historic district.

-- Education: The guidelines will be formatted to provide information on how historic preservation is of benefit to the property owner.
+Education: The guidelines are formatted to provide information on how historic preservation is of benefit to the property owner.

-- User-Friendly Format: The design guidelines are intended to assist property owners with “user-friendly” guidelines with the incorporation of photographs and drawings specific to the neighborhood.
+User-Friendly Format: The design guidelines are intended to assist property owners with user-friendly guidelines, incorporating of photographs and drawings specific to the neighborhood.